-- Students concerned about upcoming deadlines for VET Student Loans should contact their provider (TAFE or other training institution).
+Students concerned about the impact of COVID-19 on their studies should contact their provider (TAFE or other training institution).

-- If students are unable to commence studies as planned, they should contact their training provider to withdraw or defer their enrolment.
+If a student’s circumstances change due to impacts of the virus, and they are unable to commence/continue studies as planned, they should immediately contact their training provider to withdraw or defer their enrolment to a later date.

-- Students who are unable to contact their provider may submit an enquiry using the VET Student Loan enquiry form, you can find the link to the VET Student Loan enquiry form in the I still need help section at the bottom of this page.
+Students who are unable to contact their provider may submit an enquiry using the VET Student Loan enquiry form.

 Resources for Students